 Polenta| Add 1 cup of cornmeal to 4 cups of boiling, salted water, then simmer to the desired thickness.

 Pesto (small batch) | Cream garlic and salt in a mortar and pestle, then add your herbs in little by little (any herb – even dried), pounding and grinding to combine after each addition, taking your time to be thorough.
 Then continue by adding grated cheese (parmesan, ideally, but whatever hard cheese you have will do) and pestle until combined.
 Finally, add olive oil 1 T at a time until you have the desired consistency.
 I don’t add nuts of any kind because, alas, Ron can’t eat nuts.
+I must admit that the jarred pesto from Costco is quite good, in a pinch.

-Preserved Lemons| I sub preserved lemons for fresh in many recipes, and the results are delightfully pungent and zesty.
+Preserved Lemons| I sub preserved lemons for fresh in many recipes, and the results are delightfully pungent and lemony.

 Rice| (see Instant Pot Methods).